<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3500553&amp;fmt=gif">

 By Debra Milstein Gardner - Oct 29, 2024 11:15:00 AM - 2 MINS READ

-New Jersey is set to join a growing list of states advancing pay transparency regulations, with the passage of Senate Bill 2310, on September 26, 2024.
-Expected to be signed by Governor Phil Murphy within 45 days of its passing, this law will require employers (includes consulting firms, job placement, referral, and employment agencies) with at least 10 employees over 20 calendar weeks to disclose salary ranges and general benefits in job postings, whether internal or external.
-The bill will impact businesses operating or accepting job applications in New Jersey, even if they have no employees physically located in the state.
-This broad application aims to enhance pay transparency for both new hires and promotional opportunities.
+New Jersey has joined the growing list of states advancing pay transparency with Governor Phil Murphy signing Senate Bill 2310 into law effective June 1, 2025.
+This law will require employers (including consulting firms, job placement, referral, and employment agencies) with at least 10 employees over 20 calendar weeks to disclose salary ranges and general benefits in job postings, whether internal or external.

 Penalties for non-compliance start at $300 for a first violation and increase to $600 for subsequent violations.
 Enforcement will fall under the New Jersey Department of Labor and Workforce Development, and employees or job applicants cannot bring private lawsuits under the law.